lenaten/react-native-relay/README.md

 You actually only need the node_modules folder and update your dependencies list in package.json.
 - copy `node_modules` recursively to your exisitng project.
-- add these dependency `package.json` file:
+- add these dependency to your `package.json` file:
   - "react-native": "0.13.0"
   - "react-relay": "0.4.0"